 For texture features extraction we use a gray-level co-occurrence matrix (GLCM).
 It determines how often different pairs of pixels appear within a selected region (blob).

-Segmentation Results Comparison
+Comparison of Floor Segmentation Results

 To evaluate the results of segmentation we use Intersection over Union (IoU).
 All intermediate IoU values are shown in the table below.